Favicon

 notify_message String No Custom message included in the notification email.

-tags String No Comma-separated tags to label the build.
+tags String No Comma-separated tags to label the Build.
 E.g. "staging, sprint-42".

 filter String No Notification group filter.
 Comma-separated for AND, pipe-separated for OR.
 E.g. "group1,group2|group3" means (group1 AND group2) OR (group3).